greenfrvr/hashtag-view/README.md

 All listeners implemented using Observer pattern, so you can set multiple listeners for both types of events.
 To remove some specific listener use `HashtagView.removeOnTagClickListener(TagsClickListener listener)` or `HashtagView.removeOnTagSelectListener(TagsSelectListener listener)` or you can remove all available listeners by calling `HashtagView.removeListeners()`.
 *Note: be attentive and do not let listener to remove itself.*

+## Dynamic mode
+To be able add and remove tags dynamically you should set dynamic mode to `true` (via code or xml).
+After that you can use next methods:
+- `HastagView.addItem()`
+returns true if item added successfully, false if item can't be added (in case `HastagView` already contains such item)
+- `HastagView.removeItem()`
+returns true if item removed successfully, false if item can't be removed (in case `HashtagView` doesn't contain such item)